prestia/greatartbot/README.md

 [@greatartbot](http://twitter.com/greatartbot) is a fully automated artist.
 This vexing virtual virtuoso uses [Michael Brough](http://smestorp.com) and [Andi McClure](http://runhello.com)'s [Become a Great Artist in Just 10 Seconds](http://www.ludumdare.com/compo/ludum-dare-27/comment-page-1/?action=preview&uid=4987) to create artwork that is sometimes beautiful and sometimes WAY TOO BEAUTIFUL FOR YOUR STUPID HUMAN EYES.
 Oh, yeah, it also shares them on twitter.

+Special Note:

+The production version of @greatartbot has evolved significantly since the release of this code.
+If you follow the bot, you've likely noticed that its output has evolved over time.
+This evolution is largely the result of me biasing the algorithm toward output that I enjoy, but I've also been experimenting with having the bot learn from Twitter feedback.
+This, in my opinion, is the most interesting part of a bot like @greatartbot.
+I encourage you all to fiddle with this code and make great artists of your own!

 Requirements:
  * Autopy
  * Twython